-Figure 9-5: SMS Code Receipt and Entry Verification
+Figure 9-5: Setup Secret Question Verification

-Next Configure the Security Question and Answer Multi Factor Authentication Prompt and click “Save”

-Figure 9-6: Security Question and Answer Input

-Once the Multi Factor Authentication Factors are configured, the end user should click on the “Finish” button presented in order to complete login and be navigated to the Gateway User Dashboard.
+6. Once the Multi Factor Authentication Factors are configured, the end user should click on the “Finish” button presented in order to complete login and be navigated to the Gateway User Dashboard.

 Self-Service Password Reset

 If an end user has forgotten their password, they can attempt a Self-Service password reset via the “Forgot Password?”
 Link on the login page.
-There are a number of options for resetting the password.
+There are a couple of options for resetting the password.

-First the user should click the “Need help signing in?” text at the bottom of the login box as shown in Figure 9-7.
+First the user should click the “Need help signing in?” text at the bottom of the login box as shown in Figure 9-6.